Letter Writing # 174 - Suggest how your friend could help you find a job

 Sample Answer 1:

-Hope you and family are doing great.
+Hope you and your family are doing great.
 I have got admitted to the Queen Mary University of London for my MSc in Accounting and Finance.
 This is a full-time course and hopefully, I will fly to London next month.
 To support my tuition fee and get some work experience, I am planning to get a part-time job and I am hoping that you can help me find a suitable one.

 My class will begin on 2nd November and I will arrive in the UK on 24th October.
-I want to pursue a career in the financial service industry in my home country and want to take advantages of the contemporary and specialised approach to accountancy and finance that this course offers.
+I want to pursue a career in the financial service industry in my home country and want to take advantage of the contemporary and specialised approach to accountancy and finance that this course offers.
 The worlds of accountancy and finance are always changing due to the changing legal framework the financial sector operates in.
 This is why I have decided to enrol in this course.
 I plan to finish it on time and learn as much as possible.

 To assist in covering my tuition fee and get some job experience, I intend to do a part-time job, specifically in an accounting firm.
 Hope my Bsc in Accounting would be helpful for that.
 I hardly know anyone in the UK except you and I know that you have a wide social network in London that you can use to manage a job for me.
-I have forwarded my Curriculum Vitae to your email and I am expecting that you can manage a part-time job before I arrive at London.
+I have forwarded my Curriculum Vitae to your email and I am expecting that you can manage a part-time job before I arrive in London.
 I would be indebted for your support.

 I look forward to hearing from you soon.
 Take care and stay fine.